Long-time reformist leader Anwar named as Malaysian PM

 “He will have to make compromises with other actors in the government that means that the reform process will be a more inclusive one," said Bridget Welsh, a Southeast Asia political expert.
 “Anwar is a globalist, which will assure international investors.
 He has been seen to be a bridge builder across communities, which will test his leadership moving forward but at the same juncture offers a reassuring hand for the challenges that Malaysia will face.”

 Anwar was a former deputy prime minister whose sacking and imprisonment in the 1990s led to massive street protests and a reform movement that became a major political force.
-It marked a second victory for his reformist bloc Thursday, after historic 2018 polls that led to the first regime change since Malaysia’s independence from Britain in 1957.
+Thursday marked his reformist bloc's second victory — its first being the historic 2018 polls that led to the first regime change since Malaysia's independence from Britain in 1957.

 Anwar was in prison at the time for a sodomy charge he said was politically motivated.
 He was pardoned and was due to take over from Mahathir Mohamad.
 But the government collapsed after Muhyiddin defected and joined hands with UMNO to form a new government.
 Muhyiddin’s government was beset by internal rivalries and he resigned after 17 months.
 UMNO leader Ismail Sabri Yaakob was then picked by the king as the prime minister.